-5.1 General Purpose Service Robot
+6.2 Enduring General Purpose Service Robot

 This test evaluates the abilities of the robot that are required throughout the set of tests in stages I and II.
-In this test the robot has to solve multiple tasks upon request.
+In this test the robot has to solve multiple tasks upon request over an extended period of time (30-45 minutes).
 That is, the test is not incorporated into a (predefined) story and there is neither a predefined order of tasks nor a predefined set of actions.
 The actions that are to be carried out by the robot are chosen randomly by the referees from a larger set of actions.
 These actions are organized in three categories with different complexity.
 Scoring thereby depends on the complexity class.